CANTERBURY DISTRICT

 **PARANORMAL ACTIVITY**

-Visitors have reported hearing the sound of monks chanting.
+Visitors have reported hearing monks chanting.
 There is a tale of a monk who became trapped inside a building during a fire.
 When another monk entered to rescue him, he suffered severe burns and eventually died from his injuries.
 It is said that the ghost of this monk now haunts the building.

-14. THE PIG HOTEL
+13. THE PIG HOTEL

 Bourne Park Road, Canterbury, CT4